nicholasdly/minicards/README.md

 # queso - flashcards, simplified

-> queso is a free, minimal, and open-source flashcard application
+> queso is a free, minimal, and open-source flashcard web app